athxrva02/TrailWatch/README.md

  - Sending URL Requests and Parsing JSON response from TMDB API
  - Added extension to capitalize first letter in Section Titles
  - Added TrendingMovie and TrendingTV URL Request and JSON Response
+ - Consuming API to fetch Data for every section
+ - Refactoring Models
+ - Creating custom CollectionViewCell
+ - Passing data to the collection view
+ - Viewing poster images inside the CollectionViewCell